 A Touch of Luxury and a Thousand Stories

-You can easily combine all of this adventure with a touch of luxury by taking a shopping trip to Zsar Outlet Village, a dip in the warm pools of the Hamina Fortress Spa.
+You can easily combine all of this adventure with a touch of luxury by taking a dip in the warm pools of the Hamina Fortress Spa.
 SpaHotel Hamina offers you and your young ones a comfy bed and a sound sleep ready for the next day’s adventures in Hamina, the town of a thousand stories.

 This unique circular town, built within a Fortress, has plenty to see and experience, including beautifully preserved historic buildings – each with a story to tell – and the world’s largest Finnish flag, aka the Monumental Flag.

 Come soon for a thrilling winter experience in Kotka, Hamina and Loviisa, just an hour’s drive east of Finland’s capital city, Helsinki, and its nearby airport.
 Best time to enjoy a snowy holiday is the months of January, February and March.
 A warm welcome to the East Coast of Finland!